xinwenfu/GenCyber/Hash/README.md

 ### Hands-on 2: HMAC
 #### One student as Sender
-- Share a secret key (a string) with Receiver offline (e.g., Discord private message)
+- Share a secret key (a string) with Receiver offline (e.g., Discord private chat)
 - Compute hmac of a message
 ```
 echo -n "message" | openssl sha1 -hmac "key"
 ```
-*sha1* refers to the sha1 hash algorithm; "key" is the chosen key.
+*sha1* refers to the sha1 hash algorithm; *key* is the chosen key.
-- Send the message and hmac to the chat server in the format of message>>>hmac or your chosen format
+- Send the message and hmac via the chat server in the format of message>>>hmac or your chosen format

 #### Another student with the key as Receiver
 - Compute hmac of received message locally